 Actual ATC mathematical algorithms and other ATC calculation information are located in the CAISO's ATC Implementation Document (ATCID) posted to the CAISO Website.

-L.3 ATC Process Flowchart
+L.3 ATC Process Flowchart and Calculation Periods

+The CAISO will calculate ATC on the Interties each calendar month across a rolling thirteen (13)-month horizon.
+The CAISO will also calculate ATC on the Interties each day prior to the close of the Day-Ahead Market across a rolling seven (7)-day horizon, and will publish the resulting ATC values daily on OASIS.

 L.4 TTC Determination